myc880628/logx/README.md

-# logx a golang logger
+# an esay golang logger